-Kit Harington Does Not Want To Play A ‘Jon Snow’ Type Character Again After ‘Game Of Thrones ‘
+Kit Harington Does Not Want To Play A ‘Jon Snow’-Type Character Again After ‘Game Of Thrones ‘

 The episode isn’t doing that well on IMDB either.
 It’s currently rated a 6.8 out of 10 stars.

 As for Kit Harington, he has already given his opinion on the end of the show.
-When asked to describe the series finale in an interview with Pop Buzz, his answer was “disappoitning.”
+When asked to describe the series finale in an interview with Pop Buzz, his answer was “disappointing.”

 He has also said that filming the final season seemed engineered to “break” the actors involved.